 As part of the South Glos Local Authority approach to SEND, 'The South Glos Way' is a new approach to developing the provision of SEND.
+This has been developed by the local authority in September 2020.

 The South Glos Way toolkit provides an evidence-based reference for schools and settings, following the principles of the graduated approach.